Who is Angel?

 My best training is everyday life.
 But the best training I present is Tactical Communication.

 What does Angel do for fun?

 I love spending time with my beautiful wife, Kathy.
-I enjoy teaching our youngest two (crazy) kids—Karmen, age seven, and Karmelo, age six—new things.
-I enjoy seeing my two oldest children—Diamonte, age 24, and Dakota, age 22—make their mark in this world.
+I enjoy spending with our (crazy) kids—Amir, Karmen, and Karmelo.
+I enjoy seeing my two oldest children—Diamonte, and Dakota—make their mark in this world.
 I indulge in coffee and conversation with my mother.
 I love to cook, enjoy working out, and like projects around the home.
 I escape the wonders of this world by riding my motorcycle and doing volunteer work with my wife and motorcycle club (Buffalo Soldiers) members.